replicatedhq/embedded-cluster/README.md

     ```

 1. In the Vendor Portal, create and download a license that is assigned to the channel.
+We recommend storing this license in the `local-dev/` directory, as it is gitignored and not otherwise used by the CI.

 1. Install Embedded Cluster:
     ```bash